Purpose

 In order to respond effectively and efficiently to any subject access request we ask you to:

 Use of the Access Request Form is not mandatory.
-However, completing the Access Request Form should enable us to process your subject access request more efficiently.
+However, completing the Access Request Form will enable us to process your subject access request more efficiently.

 What does Uplift do upon receiving a valid subject access request?